Gigantes Plaki Recipe (Greek Baked Giant Beans)

 • Gigantes Plaki with Roasted Peppers: Add 2 roasted red peppers, sliced, along with the tomatoes for a sweeter, smokier sauce.

-• Spicy Gigantes: Add 1 tsp Aleppo pepper or red pepper flakes and 1 tbsp tomato paste for a spicier, more concentrated version.
+• Spicy Gigantes: Add 1 tsp Aleppo pepper or red pepper flakes for a spicier, more concentrated version.

 • Gigantes with Spinach: Stir in 2 cups fresh spinach during the last 10 minutes of baking for extra greens.